My UPD8

 Please login to download activities

--accurately assess the validity of a scientific claim.
+Students will:-accurately assess the validity of a scientific claim.

 -construct an argument against an invalid claim, with correct reasoning.